IBM/event-automation/_ep_1.0/02-installing/06a installing-offline.md

    Resolving inventory items ...
    Parsing inventory items
    - Success
-   Download of CASE: ibm-event-processing, version: 1.0.1 is complete
+   Download of CASE: ibm-eventprocessing, version: 1.0.1 is complete
    ```

    **Note:**  To download the latest version of CASE, do not specify the CASE version.
 For example: